brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 }
 {% endhighlight %}

-Now, with the comments removed...
+Now, with the comments removed:
 {% highlight javascript %}
 function add() {
     if (arguments.length === 4) {